 World War II has fascinated me since I was a child.
 The lore attached to the conflict fired my imagination, and fun period action films like Raiders of the Lost Ark and The Rocketeer only added to my fascination.
 To my young mind, it was the ultimate battle between good and evil, where the lines couldn’t be any clearer.

 As I grew older, and I began to look into the history of the era, my fascination matured and transformed into admiration and respect for the men and women who fought that war.
-It was a time of great sacrifice – something that hasn’t really been seen since.
+It was a time of great sacrifice and hardship – something that hasn’t really been seen since.

 The war stories of these filmmakers were probably my favorite part of this documentary.
 These were extremely brave men who volunteered to put themselves in harm’s way to help their country – leaving extremely lucrative careers and loving families.
 I had no idea how crucial the military’s film department was to the war effort until I watched this film.

 It was great to see Laurent Bouzereau as the director of this series.
 I’ve been a fan of his for quite a while.
 He produced, wrote and directed some of the best bonus material and documentaries on the DVDs and Blu-rays of some of Hollywood’s greatest films.
 Bouzereau is a true film fan, and his enthusiasm gives each of his projects a certain authenticity and excitement.
-Five Came Back is no exception.
+Five Came Back was no exception.

 Supporting the harrowing stories was outstanding amounts of the filmmakers’ war footage – putting the viewer right in the middle of the battles.
 With that footage, they crafted compelling stories for the public to see.
 In fact, several of these wonderful films were themselves released on Netflix at the same time as Five Came Back.
 Be sure to check them out to supplement your experience.